jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-06-08-kafka-development-with-docker-part-5/index.md

 authors:
   - JaehyeonKim
 images: []
-description: ...
+description: The Glue Schema Registry supports features to manage and enforce schemas on data streaming applications using convenient integrations with Apache Kafka and other AWS managed services.
+In order to utilise those features, we need to use the client library.
+In this post, I'll illustrate how to build the client library followed by briefly introducing how it works to integrate the Glue Schema Registry with Kafka producer and consumer apps.
 ---

 As described in the [Confluent document](https://docs.confluent.io/platform/current/schema-registry/index.html#sr-overview), _Schema Registry_ provides a centralized repository for managing and validating schemas for topic message data, and for serialization and deserialization of the data over the network.
 Producers and consumers to Kafka topics can use schemas to ensure data consistency and compatibility as schemas evolve.
 In AWS, the [Glue Schema Registry](https://docs.aws.amazon.com/glue/latest/dg/schema-registry.html) supports features to manage and enforce schemas on data streaming applications using convenient integrations with Apache Kafka, [Amazon Managed Streaming for Apache Kafka](https://aws.amazon.com/msk/), [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/), [Amazon Kinesis Data Analytics for Apache Flink](https://aws.amazon.com/kinesis/data-analytics/), and [AWS Lambda](https://aws.amazon.com/lambda/).

-In order to integrate the Glue Schema Registry with Kafka Connect, we need to use the [AWS Glue Schema Registry Client library](https://github.com/awslabs/aws-glue-schema-registry), which primarily provides serializers and de-serializers for Avro, Json and Portobuf formats.
+In order to integrate the *Glue Schema Registry* with an application, we need to use the [AWS Glue Schema Registry Client library](https://github.com/awslabs/aws-glue-schema-registry), which primarily provides serializers and deserializers for Avro, Json and Portobuf formats.
 It also supports other necessary features such as registering schemas and performing compatibility check.
 As the project doesn't provide pre-built binaries, we have to build them on our own.

-In this post, I'll illustrate how to build the client library.
+In this post, I'll illustrate how to build the client library followed by briefly introducing how it works to integrate the Glue Schema Registry with Kafka producer and consumer apps.

 * [Part 1 Cluster Setup](/blog/2023-05-04-kafka-development-with-docker-part-1)
 * [Part 2 Management App](/blog/2023-05-18-kafka-development-with-docker-part-2)